teabolt/dcu_eng_comp_projects_dataset/README.md

 ### Convert PDF's to a text format (TODO)

-Files should be converted from PDF to a text format (.txt, .csv, or anything else) for easy parsing.
+Files should be converted from PDF to a text format (.txt, .csv, .xlsx) for easy parsing.

 Need to accurately convert tables.